 Standardization is the process of creating standards to guide the creation of a good or service based on the consensus of all the relevant parties in the industry.
 The standards ensure that goods or services produced in a specific industry come with consistent quality and are equivalent to other comparable products or services in the same industry.

 Standardization also helps in ensuring the safety, interoperability, and compatibility of goods produced.
-Some of the parties that must be involved in the standardization processes include users, interest groups, governments, corporations, as well as standards organizations.
+Some of the parties involved in the standardization processes include users, interest groups, governments, corporations, and standards organizations.

 Goal of Standardization

 The goal of standardization is to ensure uniformity to certain practices within the industry.
-The standardization focuses on the product creation process, operations of the businesses, technology in use, and how specific compulsory processes are delivered.
+Standardization focuses on the product creation process, operations of businesses, technology in use, and how specific compulsory processes are instituted or carried out.

 One example of standardization is the Generally Accepted Accounting Principles (GAAP) that companies must follow when preparing or reporting their annual financial statements.
 They ensure uniformity in how financial reports are prepared and improve the clarity of the financial information presented to the public.

 Standardization of Business Processes

 The most common form of standardization is in the area of business processes.
-Typically, companies with a global presence or franchises refer to detailed process documentation that ensures that the quality of the product or service is the same regardless of the geographical location of the business that a customer visits.
+Typically, companies with a global presence or franchises refer to detailed process documentation that ensures that the quality of their product or service is the same regardless of the geographical location that a customer visits.

 Businesses engaged in manufacturing processes often form framework agreements that ensure that the products they produce meet the same specifications as other businesses in the industry.
 The standardization may cover products sold in one geographical location or the global arena.

 For example, manufacturers of LED and LCD television follow certain product standardization rules that ensure that the products sold in the market have similar features.
 The standards cover specifications such as screen resolution and size, inputs (HDMI port, USB ports, etc.), internet connectivity, etc. The standards are modified to accord with continuous advancements in technology.